bryan-pakulski/stable-ui/ReadMe.md

 # Custom Modules
 Functionality of the application can be extended by loading custom modules, see `data/modules/ReadMe.md` for additional information, default modules include:
-- `stable-diffusion-v2`: SD v2 support
+- `stable-ui-scripts`: SD V2 support base image/text generation scripts

 # Controls
 - Middle mouse button to move the main window canvas